ArminJo/ATtinySerialOut/README.md

 This example issues an alarm if the chip sensor detect a falling teperarure and is fully documented [here](https://github.com/ArminJo/Arduino-OpenWindowAlarm)

 # Revision History
-### Version 1.2.3 - 03/2021 - work in progress
+### Version 2.0.1 - work in progress

+### Version 2.0.0 - 09/2021
+Renamed ATtinySerialOut.cpp to ATtinySerialOut.hpp => TX pin can be defined in main program.

 ### Version 1.2.2 - 03/2021
-- Cloned ATtinySerialOut.cpp as ATtinySerialOut.cpp.h for direct include.
+- Cloned ATtinySerialOut.cpp as ATtinySerialOut.hpp for direct include.
 - Added ATtiny88 support.

 ### Version 1.2.1 - 10/2020